Share this:

 Free Admission

-The Black Family Reunion is a four-day celebration, including consumers, corporations, and communities focusing on the historic strengths and values of the Black Family.
+The Black Family Reunion is a four-day celebration that includes consumers, corporations, and communities focusing on the historic strengths and values of the Black Family.
 Cincinnati is the only city that continues this tradition of honoring Black families.
 Free family-focused events include a job fair, a parade, concerts, and opportunities to support local Black-owned businesses.

 Price Varies

 At the AfroSwag Hair Show and Fashion Experience, attendees can celebrate the beauty of Black hair through hair, fashion, art, vendors, and performances.
-See Cincinnati’s top natural hair stylists with some of the latest and greatest trends in Black Hair.
-Who will be crowned queen of Cincy natural hair?
+See Cincinnati’s top natural hair stylists with some of the latest and most significant trends in Black Hair.
+Who will be crowned queen of Cincy’s natural hair?

 Halle-Bration